fbpx

 • Best Time To Visit: Late spring through early summer is the perfect time to visit this stunning U.S. National Park thanks to mild temperatures.
 Another option is mid-autumn to catch the cottonwoods changing color.

-Rising from the heart of New Mexico’s Tularosa Basin, glistening white-sand mounds made from rare gypsum crystals appear like a sparkling mirage and vanish for miles into the horizon at White Sands National Park.
+Rising from the heart of New Mexico’s Tularosa Basin, glistening white sand mounds, made from rare gypsum crystals, vanish for miles into the horizon at White Sands National Park.
 Approximately 12,000 years ago, the area was filled with large lakes, streams, grasslands, and Ice Age mammals, until the climate warmed and caused the water to evaporate into selenite crystals that have slowly turned into fine sand from the desert winds.

 Today, it is the largest gypsum field of its kind on earth and truly a rare beauty.
 The park is a popular stop for road trippers who tow sleds to slide down the near 60-foot white-sand dunes, however, the most beautiful time to be there is at sunrise and sunset as the wind is calm and the desert sky creates a vibrant gradient among the pearly-white sands.